-- 3 Set the Frame Rate to either 29.97 for an NTSC composition, or 25 for a PAL composition. - 4 You can specify additional composition settings as explained in your Adobe After Effects User Guide.
+- 3 Set the Frame Rate to either 29.97 for an NTSC composition, or 25 for a PAL composition. - 4 You can specify additional composition settings as explained in your Adobe After Effects User Guide. - Important The following steps are applicable only if you are using After Effects version 5.0 or later.
+If you are using an earlier version of After Effects, you cannot change your preview settings.
+Therefore, you will not be able to run Adobe Premiere at the same time as After Effects.

-- 5 Choose Edit > Preferences > Matrox Preview Settings.
+5 Choose Edit > Preferences > Matrox Preview Settings.

-- Note The Enable preview option is selected by default.
-If you want to run Adobe Premiere at the same time as After Effects, then you must clear this option before you start Premiere. - 6 Click the Setup button.
+Note The Enable preview option is selected by default.
+If you want to run Adobe Premiere at the same time as After Effects, then you must clear this option before you start Premiere.

+6 Click the Setup button.